>> manjana.dev

 The Era Before Unicode

 Before Unicode, text encoding was fragmented into various character encodings specific to languages or regions (e.g., ASCII, ISO 8859, and Windows-1252).
-These encoding standards often conflicted, resulting in garbled text when transferred across systems that used different encoding schemes.
+These encoding standards often conflicted, resulting in garbled text when transferred across systems that used different encoding schemes - a phenomenon that has its own name: mojibake (Japanese for "character transformation", or simply: gibberish).

 Why There’s No Such Thing as "Plain Text"